adnanrahic/serverless-monitoring-the-good-the-bad-the-ugly/draft2.md

 > Application Performance Management (APM) is the monitoring and management of performance and availability of software applications.

 Okay, that sounds complicated.
 Let's break it down.
 All applications have metrics we as developers can monitor.
 Meaning we have insight in how the software we created behaves.
 This is crucial in creating healthy user satisfaction.
 Downtime and slow apps can create some pretty grumpy customers.
-Trust me I know.
-I get angry phone calls and rage mail every once in awhile.
+Trust me, I know.
+I get angry phone calls and rage mail every once in a while.

 How to avoid getting yelled at by customers?
 Track your errors and monitor your software!
 Implement a good notification system that lets you know when and where an error occurred.
 Make sure to have good and easy to view logs of all errors, warnings and other crucial data your application creates.
 Be responsible for the software you write.
 Because it is our legacy as developers.
 We have made an oath, to be creators of awesome stuff!